helmlingp/apps_DeviceWipewProvisioning/README.md

 # apps_DeviceWipewProvisioning
 Copies Workspace ONE Factory Provisioning PPKG and unattend.xml files to Recovery folder to get the same OOBE and Domain Join experience during
 Device Reset with Provisioning Data as a brand new Factory Provisioned/DropShip Provisioned device.
 Completes the following tasks:
-a. unattend.xml copied to C:\Recovery\AutoApply folder.
+1. unattend.xml copied to C:\Recovery\AutoApply folder.
 **NOTE:** Include only one unattend XML file in the package folder.
 Unattend.xml can be called anything, eg myunatten.xml, and long filenames are supported.
-b.
-(OPTIONAL) AirwatchAgent.msi copied to C:\Recovery\OEM folder if exists in this package.
+2. (OPTIONAL) AirwatchAgent.msi copied to C:\Recovery\OEM folder if exists in this package.
-c.
-(OPTIONAL) PPKG copied to C:\Recovery\Customization folder if exists in this package.
+3. (OPTIONAL) PPKG copied to C:\Recovery\Customization folder if exists in this package.
 Assists with 'brownfield' Windows 10 device to provide over-the-air rebuild to a 'known good state'
-   i.
-This option can be used in conjunction with Agent Only Enrolment flow, eg. AirLift SCCM Migration & Enrolment ii.
-This option will overwrite the existing PPKG.
+   3.1 This option can be used in conjunction with Agent Only Enrolment flow, eg. AirLift SCCM Migration & Enrolment 3.2 This option will overwrite the existing PPKG.
    **NOTE:** Include only one PPKG file in the package folder.
 PPKG can be called anything, eg. ce05a86f-0599-4559-b2f4-35104226ea53.ppkg.

 **REQUIREMENTS**